gonits/miw-springboot-api/README.md

 4. Junit 5

-The application can be run from the command line without any dependencies or database’s required to run your application.
+The application can be run from the command line without any dependencies or database’s required to run application.
 (Other than maven for spring boot dependencies  and packaging and Java 9).
 There is no dependency on databases as H2(in memory database ) has been used to initialise all the test data.

 ## Steps to build the application